romainbuguet/churn-prediction/README.md

-# Predicting Churn Using Supervised Machine Learning
+# Predicting Churn Using Logistic Regression